csc-training/Kielipankki/slides/intro.md

 # CSC resources: HPC (High-Performance Computing)

-* Access via a text-based shell connection, or a browser-based application
+* Access usually via a command line, or a browser-based app

-* Puhti: general-purpose supercomputer.
+* **Puhti** -- General purpose.
 682 CPU nodes, each with 40 cores + 80 Nvidia GPU nodes - we'll be using this through Jupyter in the browser!

-* Mahti: larger-scale jobs.
-1404 CPU nodes, each with 128 cores, a total of 180K CPU cores!
+* **Mahti** -- Larger-scale jobs.
+1404 CPU nodes, each with 128 cores, 180K CPU cores total!
 24 GPU nodes, but very beefy ones (4 Nvidia A100's).

-* Lumi: very large supercomputer, #3 in the world currently.
+* **Lumi** -- GPU-specialised jobs.
 Over 10K AMD GPUs.
+That's a lot of compute (#3 in the world!).

+# Finally

+What do I hope that you will take home from this couse?

+* An awareness of the existence of enriched data, and how easily you can use it to study interesting questions about the data

+* An awareness that the environment for doing computational tasks is there for you, and you _can_ learn to use it

+* If you haven't already had it, a taste of programming - and if you have, do the bonus problem and get a taste of parallelism!